The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of

-Several recent programs \citep[e.g.,][]{2012MNRAS.427..146H,2017MNRAS.471.4412K,2018PASJ...70S..25M,2019PASJ..tmp...22H} have reported cosmology constraints from measurements of cosmic shear.
+Several recent programs \citep[e.g.,][]{2012MNRAS.427..146H,2018PASJ...70S..25M,2019PASJ..tmp...22H,hildebrandt20a,joudaki20a} have reported cosmology constraints from measurements of cosmic shear.
 Because we are not able to account for covariances between these results due to shared systematic errors, we do not attempt an analysis on the combined weak lensing results.
 Instead, as an example of how weak lensing data impact cosmological constraints, we focus here on the results from the Dark Energy Survey (DES) conducted with the Dark Energy Camera \citep{flaugher15a}.
 DES released an analysis of cosmic shear using the first year of data covering an area exceeding 1000 deg$^2$ with more than 20 million galaxy shape measurements.
 Tomographic cosmic shear measurements were performed after assigning source galaxies to redshift bins spanning the intervals $0.20<z<0.43$, $0.43<z<0.63$, $0.63<z<0.90$, and $0.90<z<1.30$.
 The data are used under an assumption of a \LCDM\ model to constrain the combination of $\Omega_m$ and $\sigma_8$ represented by $S_8 = 0.782 \pm 0.027$ at 68\% confidence \citep{troxel18a}.
 As in the DES analysis, we only use scales in the cosmic shear correlation functions that are expected to have contributions from baryonic effects of less than 2\%.
 These studies are denoted `WL' in Section~\ref{sec:growth}.
 In addition to cosmic shear measurements, we use the 3$\times$2pt DES Year 1 results in the analysis presented in Sections~\ref{sec:global_fit} and \ref{sec:conclusion}, where the additional correlation functions are computed from galaxy clustering and galaxy-galaxy lensing.
 Following \citet{krause17a}, we only use information from the correlation function on comoving scales larger than $8 h^{-1}$Mpc for the galaxy clustering measurements and $12 h^{-1}$Mpc for the galaxy-galaxy lensing.
-We use the CosmoMC implementation of the DES likelihood\footnote{\url{https://github.com/cmbant/CosmoMC/blob/master/batch3/DES_lensing.ini}}\footnote{\url{https://github.com/cmbant/CosmoMC/blob/master/batch3/DES.ini}} with covariance matrix, power spectra measurements and nuisance parameters in agreement with \citet{troxel18a}, \citet{krause17a}, and \citet{2018PhRvD..98d3526A}.
-The combined 3$\times$2pt sample is referenced simply as `DES'.